lazywei/psync/README.md

 ## Contributions

-This project is currently WIP stage, so discussion, bug report and PR are really welcome :wink:.
+This project is currently in WIP stage; any discussion, bug report and PR are more than welcome.

 ## License